practicaldsc/fa24/syllabus.md

 If your assignment submission includes any content generated by an AI tool, it should be cited to acknowledge the source of the material.
 In each assignment, you will be provided with a space to explain and reflect on your use of GenAI tool(s).  -->

-Our course policy on the use of GenAI tools for homework is simple: **you _can_ use these tools to build an understanding of course material and to assist you on assignments, keeping in mind that no tool is a substitute for a strong understanding of course concepts.**
+Our course policy on the use of GenAI tools for homeworks is simple: **you _can_ use these tools to build an understanding of course material and to assist you on assignments, keeping in mind that no tool is a substitute for a strong understanding of course concepts.**

 Some examples of responsible use of generative AI include autocompleting repetitive/boilerplate code and suggesting edge cases.
 Creating large sections of code you do not understand yourself is using generative AI in an irresponsible way.